-Before removing a battery pack or industrial battery:
+Before removing the battery:

 - Park the vehicle on a level surface.
-If removing a ROBB, the vehicle should be positioned as close as possible to the platform where the battery will be stored. - 2) Place the Direction Control switch in the center OFF position. - 3) Make sure the Start switch is in the OFF position. - 4) Set the park brake.
+If removing a Side Extract, the vehicle shall be positioned as close as possible to the platform where the battery will be stored. - 2) Place the Direction Control switch in the center OFF position. - 3) Make sure the Start switch is in the OFF position. - 4) Set the park brake.